cissna/course-evaluation-scraper/QWEN.md

+QWEN.md/GEMINI.md

-# QWEN.md: JHU Course Evaluation Analyzer
+# JHU Course Evaluation Analyzer

 ## 1. Project Overview

 This project is a full-stack web application designed to scrape, analyze, and display course evaluation data from Johns Hopkins University.
 It has been migrated from a local, file-based system to a robust, cloud-based architecture using Supabase for data storage and Vercel for deployment.

 - **Backend**: A Python/Flask server that exposes a REST API.
-Its responsibilities include:
+Its responsibilities have been streamlined to focus on:
     - On-demand scraping of course evaluation data from the JHU website.
     - Storing and retrieving course data and metadata from a Supabase (PostgreSQL) database.
-    - Performing data analysis, filtering, and aggregation.
-    - Handling logical groupings of courses (e.g., cross-listed courses) via a `CourseGroupingService`.
+    - Aggregating raw data for a course and all courses in its logical group (e.g., cross-listed courses).

 - **Frontend**: A single-page application (SPA) built with React.
+It provides the user interface and is now responsible for all data processing.
+Its duties include:
+    - Searching, displaying, and interacting with the evaluation data.
+    - Performing all client-side data analysis, including filtering (by year, instructor, etc.), separation (grouping for display), and all statistical calculations, using its internal `analysisEngine.js`.
-It provides the user interface for searching, displaying, and interacting with the evaluation data.
-It also includes a search history feature that stores recent searches in the browser's local storage.
+    - A search history feature that stores recent searches in the browser's local storage.

 - **Database**: A PostgreSQL database hosted on Supabase, which stores all course and metadata information.